 Water quality is an important issue with us.
-Providing water that meets state and federal drinking water standards is our number 1 priority.
+Providing water that meets state and federal drinking water standards is our number one priority.
 The District provides water quality information each year to customers in conformance with these state and federal regulations.

-The District's water supply is obtained from wells.
-The District is required to test weekly for coliform bacteria in the distribution system and annually at the wells.
-An assessment of the Districts drinking water sources was completed in December 2004.
-The sources are considered most vulnerable to the following activities associated with contaminants detected in the water supply: High and low density septic systems.
-In addition, the sources are considered most vulnerable to these activities: Illegal activities/unauthorized dumping, sewer collection systems, wells - agriculture/irrigation, dry cleaners, airports - maintenance/fueling, fleet/truck/bus terminals, plastic/synthetics producers, automobile - repair shops, electrical/electronic manufacturing, chemical / petroleum processing/ storage, and automobile - gas stations.
+The Districts water supply is obtained from nine wells located throughout the community.
+The District is required to test weekly for coliform bacteria in the distribution system and annually at the production wells.
+An assessment of the Districts drinking water sources was completed in December 2004 and can be obtained at the District office.
+The sources are considered most vulnerable to the following activities associated with contaminants detected in the water supply; high and low density septic systems.
+In addition, the sources are considered most vulnerable to these activities; Illegal activities/ unauthorized dumping, sewer collection systems, wells/agriculture/irrigation, dry cleaners, airports/maintenance/fueling, fleet/ truck/bus terminals, plastic/synthetics producers, automobile/repair shops, electrical/electronic manufacturing, chemical/ petroleum processing/storage, and automobile/gas stations.